Chigozie Obioma

 Short Bio

 Chigozie Obioma was born in Akure, Nigeria.
 His novels, The Fishermen (2015) and An Orchestra of Minorities (2019) were shortlisted for The Booker Prize.
 He is also the author of the forthcoming The Road to the Country (2024).
 His novels have been translated into more than 29 languages.
 They have won awards including the inaugural FT/Oppenheimer Award for Fiction, the NAACP Image Award, the Internationaler Literaturpreis, and the LA Times Book Prize, and been nominated for many others.
 The Fishermen was adapted into an award-winning stage play by Gbolahan Obisesan that played in the UK and South Africa between 2018-2019.
-He was named one of Foreign Policy’s 100 Leading Global Thinkers of 2015.
-Obioma is the Program Director and a mentor at Oxbelly Writers Retreat.
-He is the James E. Ryan Associate Professor of English and Creative Writing at the University of Nebraska-Lincoln and divides his time between the US and Nigeria.
+Obioma was named one of Foreign Policy’s 100 Leading Global Thinkers of 2015 and is the Helen S. Lanier Professor of Creative Writing and English at the University of Georgia and the program director of the Oxbelly Fiction Writers retreat.
+He divides his time between the US and Nigeria.

 Videos